Nitecry7/HTX-LLM-Data-Curation-Project/README.md

 This version does not require Reddit developer credentials.
 Live scraping uses Playwright by default to warm up a browser context and fetch Reddit `.json` endpoints through that context.
 The older `requests` backend is still available with `--fetcher requests`.

 The current data-collection focus is `r/singapore`.
-The scraper saves `structured.json` with empty label arrays, and the separate `annotate.py` helper can later fill those arrays with draft LLM labels for manual review.
+The scraper saves `structured.json` with empty label arrays, and the separate `annotate.py` helper can later fill those arrays with draft LLM labels for manual review (Note: annotate.py is not being utilized in the current workflow).

 ## Setup